rumorsmatrix/clicker/README.md

-# Clicker
+# 🍪 Clicker

 A simple (and unfinished) JavaScript implementation of the classic Cookie Clicker idle game genre.
+Made for a 48 hour game jam, which I failed, obviously.

-## Features
+## 🍪 Features

 * human-clickable and self-clicking resource generators (or both, or neither)
 * multiple resource types